 Depression, hypersensitivity, and PTSD can contribute to being wary of things said to us.
-We may react by over-analyzing, ruminating, and even getting depressed and anxious over interpersonal interactions.
-For some of us a simple conversation gone wrong can make us feel sick.
+We may react by overanalyzing, ruminating, and even getting depressed and anxious over interpersonal interactions.
+For some of us, a simple conversation gone wrong can make us feel sick.

-Think about it.
-You are the one who first knew that your friend’s new boyfriend was a snake.
+For example, you were probably the first person who suspected that your friend’s new boyfriend was a snake.
 You sensed the control freak underneath your boss’s superficial “open to new ideas” public persona.
-You knew who was going to be the self promoting back stabbing co-worker.
+You knew who was going to be the self-promoting back stabbing co-worker.
 Highly sensitive persons possess clarity to see through the layers of superficiality, which can be quite unnerving.
 This is a skill that you should continue to hone, not lose.
 However, it shouldn't make you suffer.

-When I was in therapy one of the wisest things my therapist asked me was: “Why are you giving your power away?”
+When I was in therapy, one of the wisest things my therapist asked me was, “Why are you giving your power away?”
 This was usually in response to allowing myself to get upset by what others might say.
 The more you allow someone to upset you, the more power you give to them.

 As a child you have very little power.
 We are dependent upon our caregivers.
 If you were in a situation as a child where the adults in your life abused their power, you may still believe that you are helpless even as an adult.
 As difficult as it may be to believe, time does change this equation.
 You do have control and power as an adult.
-You don’t have to put up with a bad situation and you don’t have to give away your power to anyone.
+You don’t have to put up with a bad situation, and you don’t have to give away your power to anyone.

-• Limit your interactions with toxic people
+1. Limit your interactions with toxic people

 Toxic people are quite skilled at personal attacks.
 You take what they say personally because there is no doubt that it was meant that way.
 These are the people in your life who drain you of emotional energy.

-• Ask for clarification
+2. Ask for clarification

 Instead of ruminating and picking apart conversations to try to understand what someone means, ask the person directly for clarification.
 It is important that you ask this question in a non-defensive way in order to prevent needless confrontation.
 Although you may not always get a straight answer back, you have opened the door for honest communication.
 This is almost always better than allowing things to fester and stew in your own head.

-• Know what pushes your buttons
+3. Know what pushes your buttons

 Everyone is sensitive to certain topics or issues.
 Some sensitive areas may be one’s weight, making mistakes, or any perceived faults.
 You may also be sensitive to anything you were ever bullied for in the past.
-Being aware of these tender spots and how you may tend to over-react when they come up in conversation.
+Being aware of these tender spots and how you may tend to overreact when they come up in conversation.
 The key is to not allow yourself to get sucked into feeling your old wounds open when these topics are brought up.

-• Be aware of mixed messages
+4. Be aware of mixed messages

 The most harmful type of communication can be what is called the “double bind” message.
 You can identify the double bind message by the fact that the content of what the person is saying does not match up to the speaker’s body language, tone of voice, and other non-verbal modes of communication.
 The classic example is a mother who says “I love you” to her child but then stiffens up when the child tries to give her a hug.
 It is not such a bad idea to be wary of the person who engages in giving mixed messages.

-• Understand that you don’t have any control over what people say.
+5. Understand that you don’t have any control over what people say.

 You may have had the desire at some point of wishing to control what others say.
 You can’t.
 People will think things.
 They will say things you don’t like.
 Other people may be mean.
 You can’t stop that.
 But you can control how you react and respond.